mithi/bossy/README.md

 Bossy is an open-source custom general purpose controller based on Arduino.
 It uses nrF24l01+ to communicate its commands wirelessly.
+You can use it to control anything!

 |![](https://github.com/mithi/robotics-blog/blob/master/static/images/bossy/bossy-matrix-1.gif)|![](https://github.com/mithi/robotics-blog/blob/master/static/images/bossy/bossy-matrix-3.gif)|
 | ---------- | ---------- |